Alluxio/alluxio/docs/en/Debugging-Guide.md

 ## Alluxio Performance FAQ

-#### Q: I tested Alluxio/Spark against HDFS/Spark (running simple work count of GBs of files).
+#### Q: I tested Alluxio/Spark against HDFS/Spark (running simple word count of GBs of files).
 There is no discernible performance difference.
 Why?

-A: Alluxio accelerates your system performance by leveraging data locality using distributed in-memory storage (and tiered storage).
-If your workloads do not have good data locality, and most accesses still need to go to the UnderFileSystem, you will not see tremendous performance boost.
+A: Alluxio accelerates your system performance by leveraging temporal or spatial locality using distributed in-memory storage (and tiered storage).
+If your workloads don't have any locality, you will not see tremendous performance boost.

+## Environment

+Alluxio can be configured under a variety of modes, in different production environments.
+Please make sure the Alluxio version being deployed, is update-to-date and supported.

+When posting questions on the [Mailing List](https://groups.google.com/forum/#!forum/alluxio-users), please attach the full environment information, including
+- Alluxio version
+- OS version
+- Java version
+- UnderFileSystem type and version
+- Computing framework type and version
+- Cluster information, e.g. the number of nodes, memory size in each node, intra-datacenter or cross-datacenter